vesavvo/design_patterns/markdown/assignments/template_method.md

 **Guidelines:**

 - Note that you are in no way limited to the two classes: the `Game` class and the subclass you have to implement.
-Your subclass is free to generate other objects as needed.
+Your can compose other classes that your subclass uses.
 - You can maintain the game's state in the instance variables of your subclass.
 - Try not to modify the `Game` class, as it is the framework that you should use as is.